ilios/user-guide/learner-groups/learner-group-defaults.md

 ![default location - start](../images/learner_group_defaults/default_location_start.png)

 * After following the step indicated above, the "Click to edit" Default Location field changes into a text box allowing the default location to be entered manually.
 This is shown below.
-The default location has been entered for this Learner Group "HSW 322".
+The default location has been entered for the "ABC 1B" learner group - "HSW 322".

+The breadcrumbs indicate this learner group is a subgroup of "ABC Small Groups" and is associated with the "Doctor of Medicine - BRIDGES Class of 2029".

 ![enter default location](../images/learner_group_defaults/enter_default_location.png)